TeamCOMPAS/COMPAS/docs/git_workflow.md

 -- Note: now you can push and pull to that remote branch (assuming the other developer has given you permission) to see what work they have done as well.

+### Mature projects - adding to the Main Repo

+- When a project is nearing completion (e.g when the code is nearly ready to be joined into the Main Repository), the author of the branch should do a final push to their personal remote repo, then submit a pull-request onto the Main Repo.
+This branch should cover only the scope of the named project and should not include work on any other project or bug fixes.

+- In order to merge your remote branch into a branch on COMPAS, you will first need to create a new branch on the Main Repo (the reason for this is that we decided to keep all branches off of the Main Repo until they were mature, but you need to have an existing branch to receive a pull request).

+    - 1. On the Main Repo, click the Code tab, click the Branch dropdown and select Dev, click the Branch dropdown again and into the Find or Create a Branch textbox, and type in the name of the new branch.
+In most situations, this will be the name of your mature branch (but you should ensure that it is clear what edits were made in this branch).

+    - 2. If you did the initial fork properly, there should be a clear yellow box right in the center of your repo's main page with recently pushed branches, and a button to "Compare and pull request".
+Click the button to see the Open a Pull Request GUI.

+    - 3. The title of the pull request should be the name of the branch you are merging in, **only if this is the first pull-request**.
+If a pull-request is rejected and resubmitted, or if it is accepted but additions are made to it later on, the newer titles should broadly reflect the changes.

+    - 4. You should leave a detailed description of the branch in the comment section, and if you would like to request any Reviewers, feel free to do so.
+You can leave Assignees, Labels, Projects, and Milestones blank for now.

+    - 5. Once you have created the pull request, it is up to the other team members to review it (see below).

 ---